royratcliffe/CFSockets/README.md

 Sockets' rather than 'Core Foundation Socket.'
 This avoids confusion with `CFSocket` which represents just one component of the CFSockets project.
 The project's monolithic header imports as `<CFSockets/CFSockets.h>`.
-The additional 's' for the project prevents a clash with header `<CFSockets/CFSocket.h>` which only imports the `CFSocket` class.
+The additional _s_ for the project prevents a clash with header `<CFSockets/CFSocket.h>` which only imports the `CFSocket` class.